smartmind-team/thanosql-tutorial/tutorial_en/algorithm_list.md

                 </h3>
                 <p>
                     <br>
-                        Use the ThanoSQL's TFT model to build time series forecasting model for predicting buildings' future electricity consumption
+                        Use the ThanoSQL's TFT model to build time series forecasting model for predicting buildings' future electricity usage.
                     </br>
                 </p>
             </a>